sally20921/ConSSL/README.md

 ### Transfer Learning
 ## Dependency
-- I use python3 (3.5.2) and python2 is not supported.
+- I use latest version of python 3 and python2 is not supported.
-- I use PyTorch (1.1.0), though tensorflow-gpu is necessary to launch tensorboard.
+- I use latest version of PyTorch, though tensorflow-gpu is necessary to launch tensorboard.
 ## Install
 ```
 git clone --recurse-submodules (this repo)
 cd $REPO_NAME/code
 (use python >= 3.5)
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 ### When using docker